-‘Teen Mom 2’s Adam Lind Dumped Due To Recent Meth Use
+‘Teen Mom 2’s’ Adam Lind Dumped Due To Recent Meth Use

-Teen Mom 2’s Chelsea Houska’s ex is having a rough time these days.
-Not only has the dad of three failed a court-ordered drug test and was found to have meth in his system, but his fiancee, Stasia Lynn Huber, has called it quits on their relationship due to the recent drama.
+Teen Mom 2 star Chelsea Houska’s ex is having a rough time these days.
+Not only has the dad of two failed a court-ordered drug test and was found to have meth in his system, but his fiancee, Stasia Lynn Huber, has called it quits on their relationship due to the recent drama.

 An insider spoke about the recent demise of their relationship.